long42950/TheGalaxy/README.md

 The framework source code can be found here: [cakephp/cakephp](https://github.com/cakephp/cakephp).

-PS: I'm keeping the default readme from CakePHP from future reference.
+PS: I'm keeping the default readme from CakePHP for future reference.
 Not because I'm lazy....

 ## Installation